Ikerlandarech/SCAV_LAB_3/README.md

 # SCAV VIDEO LAB 3
 ## USE IN TERMINAL THE FOLLOWING COMMAND-LINE ARGUMENTS TO USE THE DIFFERENT IMPLEMENTED METHODS:
-### FOR THIS LAB I'VE USED A bbb9s.mp4 segment, and a bbb60s.mp4
+### FOR THIS LAB I'VE USED: bbb9s.mp4 segment and bbb60s.mp4 videos.
 ### EXERCISE 1: Visualize Macroblocks Motion Vectors:

 ```ruby